 The Company has defined its basic stance toward information disclosure described in its IR Policy.
 Based on this stance, the director in charge of the Finance & Accounting Division, who is also responsible for information management, guides the Investor Relations Department within the Finance & Accounting Division in conducting information disclosure.
-The disclosure activities of this specialized organization are advanced in accordance with the Financial Instruments and Exchange Act and other laws and ordinances as well as the Regulations Governing the Timely Disclosure of Corporate Information by Issuer of Listed Securities set forth by the TSE.
-In addition to information disclosure mandated by laws or the abovementioned timely disclosure regulations, the Company also conducts proactive voluntary disclosure of information with the potential to significantly influence the decisions of investors.
+The disclosure activities of this specialized organization are advanced in accordance with the Financial Instruments and Exchange Act and other laws and ordinances as well as the Regulations Governing the Timely Disclosure of Corporate Information disclosure mandated by laws or the abovementioned timely disclosure regulations, the Company also conducts proactive voluntary disclosure of information with the potential to significantly influence the decisions of investors.
 Further, we participate in conferences that securities companies organize.

 In addition, the Company continually takes measures to further investors' understanding of its business activities.
 For example, we are increasing and improving the IR-related materials available on our web site.
 Moreover, our web site has a section for individual investors that includes readily understandable explanations of the Group.
 Furthermore, the Company endeavors to heighten the objectivity of its business management by reflecting valuable opinions and requests received from shareholders and investors in its business management.

-Principal IR Awards Received FY2016 Nikkei Annual Report
+Principal IR Awards Received

-Award, Excellence Award
+FY2016 Nikkei Annual Report Award, Excellence Award